 Having a couple books with you may also be a good way to spend some of your down time while in rehab, so make sure to pack something to read.
 Playing cards or another small games may also be allowed in the rehab, but more than likely the facility has their own games for you to play with during your down time.

 Money may not be needed for anything while someone is in rehab, but it may be nice to have some cash at times.
 Facilities may have candy or other food items for sale in vending machines.
 Ordering food for takeout may also be an option at times too, but more than likely you will need your own money for this.
 Bringing quarters may be useful at some facilities that require them for making phone calls or using the laundry machines.

 For people who use nicotine, packing enough cigarettes or other nicotine products is usually a must.
 The rehab may have a policy that let’s someone buy from a store locally during their time in he facility, but most will want you to bring what you need.
 Keep in mind, receiving mail or even a care package from family or friends is typically not a problem also, so if you run out of nicotine that may be an easy way to handle it.

 Being prepared with the things you need for inpatient rehab can be a very important part of getting yourself ready to go so if you have further questions about what you can or cannot bring to the facility then you can likely get answers from either calling the facility and asking or checking their website for a list.
 Cellphones, wallets, keys may be allowed at times in some facilities, but more than likely you can just have the items locked in a safe and get them back at the time that you are leaving.
 Remember, inpatient rehab isn’t jail so if you forgot something, just ask the staff and they will likely be able to help you figure out a way to get whatever you may have forgotten.

-The post Common Types of Opiates appeared first on Steps to Recovery.
+The post What You Should Bring to Inpatient Rehab appeared first on Steps to Recovery.